Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

             README.md
 ```

-In this case, we could either create a `build` folder inside `my_project`, or we could create one
+In this case, we could either create a `build` folder inside `my_project`, or we could create a
-that is totally unrelated to it.
+`build` folder in a totally different location.

-Before we actually invoke CMake, there is one more command useful to be familiar with to speed up
+Before we actually invoke CMake, there is one more useful command to be familiar with to speed up
 the process.
 While our original

 ```CMake